roshinpv1/archlens/archlens-app/PRODUCT_DOCUMENT.md

 1. **Try It** - Upload your first architecture and see the analysis
 2. **Explore** - Browse the features and see what's possible
-3. **Build Your Library** - Start adding blueprints to your knowledge base
+3. **Build Your Library** - Start adding blueprints with images to your knowledge base
+4. **See Similar Blueprints** - Notice how similar architectures are automatically found
+5. **Configure Checklist** - Set up your compliance and evaluation criteria
-4. **Ask Questions** - Use AI search to get answers about your architectures
+6. **Ask Questions** - Use AI search to get answers about your architectures

 ---

-**ArchLens - Making Cloud Architecture Management Simple, Smart, and Secure**
+**CloudArc - Making Cloud Architecture Management Simple, Smart, and Secure**

 *Transform complex cloud architectures into clear insights and actionable recommendations.*